gravitational/gravity/docs/9.x/pack.md

 2. **Application Containers**.
 If your Cluster must have pre-loaded applications, their container images will be downloaded from the external container registry.

+The `--image-cache-dir` can be useful for pipeline processes where the local docker image cache is cleaned between different builds.
+It is not recommended to use one folder in several processes at the same time.
+This cache directory is not automatically cleaned.
+If the user wants to clean this directory, it is enough to delete all files and directories that are inside.

 You can follow the [Quick Start](quickstart.md) to build a Cluster Image from a sample Image Manifest.